Outwork. Outshine. Outpitch. Only the strongest startups will survive.

 Frequently Asked Questions

-The Forge will accept TEN startups into the Startup Survivor program.
+The Forge will accept twenty startups into the Startup Survivor program.

-Solo founder or co-founders – all are acceptable!
+Yes!
+Solo founder or co-founders – all are welcome!

 Yes!
 The Forge is home to many founders who don’t have a technical background and are building something that’s… well, technical.

-We have partner connections, industry experts, and a BUNCH of resources to support you and fill the gaps in your team as you build your business.
+We have partners, industry experts, and resources to support you and fill the gaps in your team as you build your business.

-Unfortunately, no. Each of the six challenges you will participate in throughout the summer have mandatory in-person commitments (such as workshops, mentor meetings, and pitches).
-If there is no one on your founding team who can represent your startup at the in-person requirements, you will not be able to continue in the program.
+Unfortunately, no. Each of the challenges throughout the summer have mandatory in-person commitments (such as workshops, and pitches).
+If there is no one on your founding team who can represent your startup at the in-person requirements, you are not eligible for the program.

 As the founder(s), you retain 100% ownership and equity of your business.
-This program is entirely free and generously funded by McMaster University.
+This program is entirely free and generously funded by McMaster University and IPON.
 We’re here to support you, not take from you!

 Definitely!
 We’re glad you continued working on your startup.